 The InterfaceType definition models an NSA protocol interface.
 This type encapsulates the meta-data needed to determine the version, protocol end-point, and schema associated with a specific NSA interface.

 Figure 4 – InterfaceType.

 Parameters

-The <interface> element is defined by the complex type InterfaceType that has the following parameters (M = Mandatory, O = Optional):
+The interface element is defined by the complex type InterfaceType that has the following parameters (M = Mandatory, O = Optional):